FelixBaensch/MORTAR/README.md

 The "Tutorial" folder contains a PDF document with a detailed tutorial on how to install and use MORTAR, together with a test data set.

+### Images
+The "Images" folder contains the MORTAR logo and icon as image files that were created by [Kohulan Rajan](https://github.com/Kohulan).
+If you are using MORTAR for your own projects, feel free to acknowledge it by using the logo in your presentations etc.

 ## Installation
 ### Application
 Pre-compiled and executable MORTAR distributions can be found in the "Distributions" folder of this repository.
 They are